 A report published in January 2019 called CMV Counting The Costs by the charity CMV Action UK states that congenial CMV costs the UK around £750 million a year.
 The report’s number one recommendation on reducing the number of babies affected by CMV is awareness.
-The full report can be found here and we urge all to read through as well as the information on this page.
+The full report can be found here and we urge all to read through.

 So, what is CMV?

 Cytomegalovirus (CMV) is one of the herpes viruses.
 This group of viruses includes the herpes simplex viruses, varicella-zoster virus (which causes chickenpox and shingles), and Epstein-Barr virus (which causes infectious mononucleosis, also known as mono).
 CMV is a common infection that is usually harmless.
 Once CMV is in a person’s body, it stays there for life.
 Among every 100 adults in the United States, 50–80 are infected with CMV by the time they are 40 years old. (www.cdc.gov.uk/cmv 2010)